brusko/JH-Getting/README.md

 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

 Our job was to:
 	1. Merge the training and the test sets to create one data set.
 	2. Extract only the measurements on the mean and standard deviation for each measurement.
-	3. Use descriptive activity names to name the activities in the data set
+	3. Use descriptive activity names to name the activities in the data set.
 	4. Appropriately label the data set with descriptive variable names.
 	5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.